anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

 ### On Linux

-- In your Github repository (locally on your computer) do the following:
+- In your GitHub repository (locally on your computer) do the following:

 1. Create a non-empty .txt file by running: